sergeiudris/ipfs-cube/readme.txt

 - one branch, forks, no tags - main
 - rebase or merge - merge
 - pull requests - github, but merge from command line, no programmer names - --ff or 'from fork/main into upstream/main'
+- programmer names or emails in commit history - no, repo is code only
 - just a program - simple, entirely free, open source, no barriers ratio-limits ads donations rewards economies links - just a program that does its thing, like transmission on linux